DSS Data Coverage

 A sample client – the DataScope Select C# Example Application – is provided that illustrates the use of all the methods in the REST API.
 It contains sample REST API client code samples for use in testing and developing client programs.
 The samples can be run from the provided application.
 The code can be debugged to help understand it, and can be reused to help create bespoke client programs.
 The C# Example Application comes with an executable that can be run on any Windows machine.
 This enables even non .Net developers to try out all the examples and to view the HTTP request/response (or even the C# code) in the application.
 Installing and running this C# Example Application is described in the Quick Start.

-There is also a set of tutorials that deliver and explain more C# sample code.
+There is also a set of tutorials that deliver and explain more sample code.

-The latest versions of the toolkit, C# Example Application, C# tutorials code and Java code samples are available under the Downloads tab.
+The latest versions of the toolkit, C# Example Application, tutorials and code samples are available under the Downloads tab.